Skip to main content

 • “Everything feels, looks, and sounds great - with responsive, snappy gameplay, a cute hand-drawn aesthetic mixed with pixel art style, and some incredibly diverse and banging tracks.”

-• “From the flashing, glitchy graphics without warning as soon as you open the game, which are so bad you can't read the text onscreen, the ironic epilepsy warning after the prologue, and the fact that there was no way to enter a settings menu prior to it, so the volume is on max the whole time.”
+• “From the flashing, glitchy graphics without warning as soon as you open the game which are so bad you can't read the text onscreen, the ironic epilepsy warning after the prologue, the fact there was no way to enter a settings menu prior to it, so the volume is on max the whole time.”

 • emotional